andrewstapran1543/Ageing-transcriptome-meta-analysis/Project report.md

 ## Discussion

+Discuss your results here and answer additional questions from questions/tasks section of **project proposal**.

+**!!!!!!!!!!!Our Project tasks/questions:**
+1) Reproduce the results of the paper.
+Try to use a maximum of python for conducting meta-analysis.
+PyMare package can help you.
+2) Describe some weak points of the paper (if any).
+3) Could you suggest improvements to the approach?
+4) Obtain a list of differentially expressed genes across aging.
+Intersect them with GenAge database.
+Describe some of these genes.
+5) Conduct enrichment analysis.
+6) Explain the ML approach used in the paper.

 #### The genes differentially expressed with age

-Discuss your results here and answer additional questions from questions/tasks section of **project proposal**.
+#### Machine learning approach used in the paper `palmer2021ageing`
+ML: list of GO terms that are enriched   build decision tree plot to understand wheather - enrichment term on each node of the tree (does the gene belong des tree for each gene based on the functional categories - decides if the gene are dif expressed selected funct categories that predict best if the gene is diff expressed.

 ## Credits
 This text prepared by [Daria Kozhevnikova](https://linktoyourprofile/scholar/or/linkedin.com)